 Hematospermia is usually associated with inflammatory conditions of the seminal vesicles or prostate.
 The condition is often self-limited and resolves within 1-2 months.
 If hematospermia persists beyond 2 months, further workup is recommended to determine the cause.
 In approximately half the cases, the etiology is declared idiopathic.
 However, this may reflect an incomplete evaluation.

 Hematospermia can also be caused by prostatic telangiectasia and varices.
-In rare cases, a patient with hematospermia may be diagnosed with prostatic varices only after cystoscopic examination while experiencing an erection.
+In rare cases, a patient with hematospermia may be diagnosed with prostatic varices only after cystoscopic examination while the patient has an erection.
 In order to diagnose this condition, flexible (preferably) or rigid cystoscopy is conducted after pharmacological induction of an erection.